declan93/Intro2linux/README.md

 #### Moving about ####
 There are a number of essential commands. `ls` allows us to list the files in the directory.
 We can pass flags to `ls` to change th structure of the output e.g `ls -lhrt` use either `man ls` or `ls --help` to find out the meaning each flag. `ls ..` Will list directories one level up from your current working directory.

-`pwd` will print you current location. **Never work in the root directory** On your own machines you should always be under your home directory.
+`pwd` will print your current location. **Never work in the root directory** On your own machines you should always be under your home directory.
 When working on HPC servers you should be working on a dedicated storage mount.

 `cd` is used to change directory e.g `cd /home/declan/newdirectory`. `cd -` will return you to the previous directory.